faithoflifedev/obs_websocket/README.md

 Please feel free to submit PRs for any addtional helper methods, or report an [issue](https://github.com/faithoflifedev/obsWebsocket/issues) for a missing helper method and I'll add it if I have time available.

 ## Getting Started

+### Requirements:
+* The [OBS](https://obsproject.com/) application needs to be installed on a machine reachable on the local network
+* The [obs-websocket](https://github.com/Palakis/obs-websocket) plugin needs to be installed on the same machine

 In your project add the dependency:

 ```yml